Ashish202418007/LLM-Gemma3-270m-finetune-for-financialQA-Application/README.md

 # Model Name

-Gemma 3 270M is a tiny, 270-million parameter model from Google, built for efficient, on-device use, instruction based, and fast text generation with strong support for fine-tuning.
-It is fine-tuned as Gemma 3 270M FinanceQA for financial news question-answering.
+Gemma 3 270M FinanceQA for financial news question-answering.
 Fine-tuned on news and financial Q&A datasets using the Unsloth framework with LoRA PEFT (rank 16, alpha 32) and transformer reinforcement learning, it delivers financial news and is ideal for finance-focused applications.
 ---

 ## Model Overview